FortunateSon999/CP3407-Assessment-Repository---Group-1/README.md

 This is the repository for the CP3407 Project for Group 1, Theodore Lee and Phoebe Chung.

-The objective of this project is to create a website for a client who operates a car rental business.
+The objective of this project is to create a website for a client who operates a car rental business 'Rent-A-Wheel'.